 The current patch for the PlayStation 3 and Xbox 360 editions of Diablo III is Console Patch 1.0.2

 .
-The patch went live on the PlayStation 3 on October 1 2013, while the Xbox 360 version went live two weeks later.
-The patch brought many fixes for bugs and crashes in the client.
+The patch went live on the PlayStation 3 edition of Diablo III on October 1 2013, while the Xbox 360 version went live two weeks later.
+The patch brought many fixes for bugs and crashes in the console clients.
 See the Diablo III Patches

 for an overview of the Diablo III Console patches and hotfixes.